Cantemo/PortalGoogleMapsPlugin/README.md

 ## Installation

-To install this plugin, just place the entire directory under `/opt/cantemo/portal/portal/plugins`.
+To install this plugin, place the entire directory under `/opt/cantemo/portal/portal/plugins/`.

 Make sure the directory is readable by the Portal web-workers (default `www-data`).

-For example, on a Portal system:
+For example, on a Portal system run these commands:

 ```
 curl -L https://github.com/Cantemo/PortalGoogleMapsPlugin/archive/master.zip > PortalGoogleMapsPlugin-master.zip